gispatial/zpc/README.md

 # Run this deployment
 $ npm i or yarn. ( make sure you having npm next or just add $ yarn add @next )

-# Run the production on http://localhost:4110/
+# Run the production:
-$ npm run dev or yarn dev | One dashboard is loading, please log using credentials: underwaterworldadmin | abcd1234!
+$ npm run dev or yarn dev | One dashboard is loading  http://localhost:4110/, Please log using credentials: underwaterworldadmin | abcd1234!

 This ZCP Dashboard project is based on [NextJs](https://github.com/zeit/next.js/) - a popular framework made for React with great Server Side Rendering support.
 Includes customized [Reactstrap](https://reactstrap.github.io) for Bootstrap support.
 Any topic that you won't find here is probably described in NextJs documentation.